News/Research

 We invite all who have an interest in the ways in which fandom, fan studies, and library & information science overlap.
 Examples include the ways in which fans create, organise, disseminate, classify and preserve fanworks; the publishing of fanfiction as mainstream literature; fans as citizen journalists; or the beta-reader as editor.
 This symposium will contribute to the nascent interdisciplinary dialogue, by bringing together scholars from fan studies, LIS and beyond, to find commonalities, inspire new conversations, reveal hidden and unexpected intersections, and suggest new methodological approaches that will enrich the current discourse of fandom and fan practice.

-Learn more about the event here!
+Learn more about the event here! [link no longer available]

 Gail was also a participant of the ÉCRAN TOTAL exhibition, a physical exhibition featuring the works of Jean Baudrillard, Adam Basanta, Charlie Doyon, and more.

-From the event description (google translated from French to English):
+From the event description (Google translated from French to English):

 Presented at the UQAM Design Center in Montreal, the ÉCRAN TOTAL exhibition - in preparation since the end of 2018 - welcomes, for the first time in Canada, the photographs of Jean Baudrillard, placed in dialogue with the works of Adam Basanta, Charlie Doyon, Clint Enns, Mishka Henner & Vaseem Bhatti, Penelope Umbrico and Xuan Ye.
 In the company of outstanding thinkers of images and digital technology, conferences, round tables and workshops question the different roles and places of the screen in our daily social and cultural practices and reflexively extend the experience of the exhibition.